 They say misery love company.
 Oh and birds of a feather, flock together.
 If you don’t want to be negative, you’ll need to limit the time you spend with other negative thinkers.

 When you are spending time with a friend, think about how you feel afterward.
 Does this friend leave you feeling uplifted and positive?
-Or do the put off a negative vibe?
+Or do they put off a negative vibe?

 Don’t Over Think Things

-If you are the type of person that goes over all of the potential choices and all of the potential outcomes to make sure you are making the perfect choice, you are probably over thinking things.
+If you are the type of person that goes over all of the potential choices and all of the potential outcomes to make sure you are making a perfect choice, you are probably overthinking things.

-Over thinking can steal the joy away from situations.
-By over thinking you could be taking something good and making it negative.
+Overthinking can steal joy away from situations.
+By overthinking you could be taking something good and making it negative.
 Or you could be taking something just okay and making it worse than it really is.

-It’s okay to think about things and make good decisions, but limit yourself.
+It’s okay to think about things and make good decisions but limit yourself.
 Think of a couple of options and then move on.
-If you make a wrong decisions, it’s okay.
+If you make the wrong decisions, it’s okay.
 Learn from it and move on.
 Also what may seem like a bad choice might or a bad outcome might not really be that bad once we gain some perspective.

 Quit Rehashing Your Past Mistakes